mxtlrr/dist2/README.md

 message.
 3. Upon the RDY message, the server sends a data packet to the client, to compute $n$ digits at an offset $o$, which starts at 0 digits past the decimal points.
 	- On other clients, it will tell the client to compute $k+n$ digits, aka, computing digits sequentially.
 4. Once computation is completed, the client sends a DONE message.
-Server will acknowledge it and make other, weaker, clients validate the computed value
-	- This is simply checking the first two digits of the computed amount by recomputation
-	- If something goes wrong, i.e. discrepancy, then the client recomputes the value and sends it back, with a FIXCOMP message.
-5. After all clients send a FIXCOMP message, the server combines the results and the cycle repeats.
+5. This process repeats until all digits have been computed.
+Once that's done, all clients go into validaton mode.
+6. Validation mode essentially consists of going through the file again and checking each section of digits against a different algorithm, and replacing the invalid digits in the file if needed.
+7. Step 6 goes through over all digits in the file.
+Once that's done the server exits.

-You can view the diagram in the [`arch`](./arch/graph.md) directory
+You can view the diagram in the [documentation](./docs/graph.md) directory.
+Additionally, in the same directory is an [explanation of how the algorithms work](./docs/algs.md).

 ## Architecture Implementation Roadmap
 - [X] Send information to server about client information